k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

   ![image](../images/99_actors_08_ex_4.PNG)

-* Set the sequence as part of the attribute list.
+* Set the sequence as part of the attributes list.
 To do so, generate the sequence and then create the concatenated attributes list using the [**JavaScript** Actor](01_javascript_actor).

   ![image](../images/99_actors_08_ex_2.png)